Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Introduction

-While 5G networks have entered the commercial deployment stage, the academic community has started the exploration of envisioned 6G networks.
-In particular, 6G networks are expected to achieve terabits per second (Tbps) level data rates, $10^7/km^2$ connection densities, and lower than 0.1 $ms$ latency\cite{zhang20196g}.
-To achieve these goals, many novel communication techniques are proposed, such as reconfigurable intelligence surfaces (RISs), integrated sensing and communication, mmWave and THz networks, vehicle-to-everything networks, and so on\cite{zhou2023survey}.
-These novel techniques have shown satisfactory performance towards 6G requirements, but the complexity of network management also significantly increased.
-From 3G, 4G LTE to 5G and envisioned 6G networks, telecommunication (telecom) networks have become a complicated large-scale system, including core networks, transport networks, network edge, and radio access networks\cite{zhou2022knowledge}, and the telecom-domain tasks involve network configuration and troubleshooting, product design and coding, standard specification development, performance optimization and prediction, etc. To handle such complexity, machine learning (ML) has become one of the most promising solutions, and there have been a large number of studies on artificial intelligence (AI)/ML-enabled wireless networks, e.g., reinforcement learning-based network management\cite{zhou2021ran}, deep neural network-enabled channel state information (CSI) prediction\cite{luo2018channel}, and federated learning for distributed model training in wireless environments\cite{zhang2022federated}.
+To handle such complexity, machine learning (ML) has become one of the most promising solutions, and there have been a large number of studies on artificial intelligence (AI)/ML-enabled wireless networks, e.g., reinforcement learning-based network management\cite{zhou2021ran}, deep neural network-enabled channel state information (CSI) prediction\cite{luo2018channel}, and federated learning for distributed model training in wireless environments\cite{zhang2022federated}.
 For example, convex optimization has been applied to optimize network performance, but it requires problem-specific transformation for convexity.
 By contrast, reinforcement learning will transform the problem into a unified Markov decision process (MDP), and then interact with the environment to explore optimal policies.
 Compared with conventional optimization algorithms\cite{zhou2023survey}, reinforcement learning overcomes the complexity of dedicated problem reformulation, and can better handle environmental uncertainties, e.g., the growing diversity of user preferences, and more distributed and heterogeneous resources in future telecom networks.
 These studies have demonstrated the importance of incorporating ML to improve the efficiency, reliability, and quality of telecom services.